hoddmimes/ICEMail/README.md

 ICEMail is a self-hosted, end-to-end encrypted mail system inspired by [Proton Mail](https://en.wikipedia.org/wiki/Proton_Mail), but designed to run on your own infrastructure.
-The goal is straightforward: you own your mail server, you own your keys, and no part of the system — not even the server — can read your messages.
+The goal is straightforward: you own your mail server, you own your keys, and all encrypted with your password that never leaves yor mail client — all data/mails, keys are encrypted on the server , the server can read/see your data in clear text.

 The project is a personal endeavour started during retirement, with no commercial ambition.
 If it becomes useful to others, that is a welcome bonus.
 It is also my first experience using AI (Claude) as a development aid — a pairing that has proven